 Step 2: Write a photographic prompt

-Step 3: Set your aspect ratio
+Step 3: Pick your resolution and ratio

-Step 4: Add negative prompts
+Step 4: Add reference images for editing

 💡 Pro Tip: Run 4 to 6 generations at the same prompt before selecting your favorite.
 Even the best models have variance, and your best result is rarely the first one.